axetroy/struct/README.md

 - [x] **bt(minNumber, maxNumber)**, check a number is between the min number and max number
 - [x] **in(array)**, check the value is in one of array

+### What will **new Struct.validate(value)** return?

+- **undefined**, If you got this return value, that mean the data pass the all validator
+- **TypeError**, once anyone validator fail, it will return this error object, inherit from Error
+  - validator string: What validator fail
+  - keys []string: What key not pass the validator
+  - value any: The value which not pass the validator
+  - message string: The error message

 ### How to write a custom validator

 ```javascript